 Made using an Earth-conscious design approach, their selection of sustainable denim may be just what you are looking for.
 Use the size filter to quickly find your way to their selection of sustainable plus-size jeans.

 Slim-fit, skinny high-rise, high-waited cropped fit, skinny Chino, and skinny leg in a range of finishes is what you will find with affordable ethical jeans!

 PrAna’s denim is made primarily of organic cotton.
 Some are blended with nylon Cordura and elastane or spandex.

 PrAna’s Ethical sourcing

 PrAna sources Fair Trade Certified products from certified factories to ensure humane and fair working conditions.
-In their efforts to promote ethical sourcing practices they’ve partnered with Fair Trade USA and have successfully converted 11 factories to Fair Trade Certified and generated premiums that have benefited over 26,000 workers worldwide; with the goal of making 100% of their products in Fair Trade Certified Factories by 2028.
+In their efforts to promote ethical sourcing practices, they’ve partnered with Fair Trade USA.
+They have successfully converted 11 factories to Fair Trade Certified and generated premiums that have benefited over 26,000 workers worldwide, to make 100% of their products in Fair Trade Certified Factories by 2028.